 The drug’s record of approvals for various types of cancer — and a memorable withdrawn approval for breast cancer — charts a path through the changing approaches to cancer research in the past two decades.

 Bevacizumab belongs to a relatively new class of drugs, called monoclonal antibodies.
 Monoclonal antibodies are genetically engineered biologic substances that help the immune system fight a very specific target.
 Bevacizumab targets vascular endothelial growth factor, which helps new blood vessels grow.

-In the last decades of the 20th century, cutting off the blood vessels that feed tumors and help them grow was as a silver bullet to treat cancer.
-But confidence in the approach had begun to wane by 2004, after several promising drugs failed in clinical trials.
+In the last decades of the 20th century, cutting off the blood vessels that feed tumors and help them grow was

 That year, bevacizumab became the first drug approved to accomplish the task, specifically targeting metastatic colorectal cancer.

 Approvals for lung cancer and the brain cancer glioblastoma followed.
 In 2008, the drug was granted “accelerated approval” as a treatment for metastatic breast cancer, meaning that Genentech could begin selling the drug to patients before it had proven that it would help them live longer.
 Genentech was required to submit more data after sales began, but those studies showed that the drug had no meaningful benefits for patients.